pycom/pycom-documentation/chapter/pytrackpysense/apireference/pysense.md

 # Pysense API

-This chapter describes the various libraries which are designed for the Pysense Board.
+This chapter describes the various libraries which are designed for the Pysense board.
 This includes details about the various methods and classes available for each of the Pysense’s sensors.

 ### 3-Axis Accelerometer (LIS2HH12)